zdravkov/kendo-docs/web/scheduler/how-to/AngularJS/set-initial-data-manually.md

 # Set initial data manually

-The example below demonstrates how set initial data manually using AngularJS
+The example below demonstrates how to set initial data manually using AngularJS

 #### Example: